As this cruise begins, rumors are swirling about dramatic changes at the luxury

 However, the cracked wood molding that Erica reported was replaced while we were

 at dinner, so at least some repairs are done quickly.
+Again, there is no noticeable movement and the weather

 remains perfect.
 We passed a woman a few doors down from us changing rooms